“On the way” with Teresa Rodrigues

 Why did you walk the way to Santiago?

 Teresa: I needed to get out of my comfort zone, to get out of the house.
-I was feeling that I was getting depression.
-I had been wanting to do the walk since September, until I felt that I had to go, even if it was alone, by myself.
+I felt that I was getting depression.
+I had been wanting to do the walk since September, it wasn’t until I felt that I needed to go, even if it was alone, by myself.

 Was it easy to make the decision to go on the Way with your son?